Category theory for scientists (Old version): Monads

 \begin{exercise} Let $\top=(\PP,\eta,\mu)$ be the power set monad.
 The category $\Kls(\top)$ is closed under binary coproducts, i.e. every pair of objects $A,B\in\Ob(\Kls(\top))$ have a coproduct in $\Kls(\top)$.
 What is the coproduct of $A=\{1,2,3\}$ and $B=\{a,b\}$? \end{exercise}

-\begin{example} Suppose given a preorder $A$, which we speak of throughout this example as though it was the linear order given by time.
+\begin{example} Let $A$ be any preorder.
+We speak of $A$ throughout this example as though it was the linear order given by time because this is a nice case, however the mathematics works for any $A\in\Ob(\PrO)$.

 There is a monad $\top=(T,\eta,\mu)$ that captures the idea that a function $f\taking X\to Y$ occurs in the context of time in the following sense: The output of $f$ is determined not only by the element $x\in X$ on which it is applied but also by the time at which it was applied to $x$; and the output of $f$ occurs at another time, which is not before the time of input.

 The functor part of the monad is given on $X\in\Ob(\Set)$ by